ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-17. It’s a common practice for the learning rate to be reduced throughout the training.
+Q. It’s a common practice for the learning rate to be reduced throughout the training.
     1. What’s the motivation?
     1. What might be the exceptions?